Rawan19/Linux-login-shell/README.md

 3- Test login
 - Prompts user for user name and password.
-- Compares user input to the contents of users file(which simulates /etc/passwd), with the follwoing format>> username:userpassword:userid:group
+- Compares user input with the contents of users file(which simulates /etc/passwd), with the follwoing format>> username:userpassword:userid:group